dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 __NOTE THAT__ this configuration is applied only to the master thread.
 The slave thread does not have a configuration object.

-__NOTE THAT__ the logger used inside the ServiceStateManager will indirectly inherit the configurations from the application logger, since the SDK Logger class is globally defined.
+__NOTE THAT__ the logger used inside the Manager will indirectly inherit the configurations from the application logger, since the SDK Logger class is globally defined.

 ## **lightship**